Hoyasumii/bee-movie/README.md

 Get back to the court and stall.
 Stall any way you can.

-And assuming you've done step correctly, you're ready for the
+And assuming you've done step correctly, you're ready for the t